Home/College Football

 Click here and check box next to EssentiallySports

-Bryce Underwood’s gesture draws parallels to Carson Beck when he was caught smiling after Georgia lost to Ole Miss last season.
-And fans don’t really like when players don’t take things seriously, and that’s what this fan points out sarcastically: “Bryce Underwood also takes losing seriously.”
+Underwood’s gesture draws parallels to Carson Beck when he was caught smiling after Georgia lost to Ole Miss last season.
+And fans don’t really like when players don’t take things seriously.
+That’s what this fan points out sarcastically with a picture of a smiling Underwood.
+“Bryce Underwood also takes losing seriously.”
 Another fan compares Underwood’s pass completion with his smiling gesture.
 Well, completing just 15 of 24 passes doesn’t actually count as elite, right?
-“Oh, it’s on Sherone that Bryce Underwood can’t throw an accurate ball half the time and Wink and the defense couldn’t stop a runny nose if their fucking lives depended on it.”
+“Oh, it’s on Sherone that Bryce Underwood can’t throw an accurate ball half the time and Wink and the defense couldn’t stop a runny nose if their fu—– lives, depended on it.”

-Then comes in the comparison every college football fan makes after their favorite team loses, and Underwood’s clear misreads are the reason behind it.
-As they said, “If I were Bryce Underwood, I’d complete a pass that every other mid QB completes.”
-Well, he did force some passes that messed up real bad.
-Remember when he forced a ball against WR Donoven McCulley in the third quarter?
+Then comes in the comparison every college football fan makes after their favorite team loses.
+Underwood’s clear misreads are the reason behind it.
+“If I were Bryce Underwood, I’d complete a pass that every other mid QB completes.”
+He forced a ball against WR Donoven McCulley in the third quarter.
 It ended up getting intercepted by Bishop Fitzgerald.
-Every fan has the same rant, and this one sums it all up perfectly: “Do you know who rifles every pass?
-Bryce Underwood, and no one can catch him.
+This fan sums it all up perfectly.
+“Do you know who rifles every pass?
+Bryce Underwood, and no one can catch it.
 Touch is extremely important.”
-Now, it all comes down to Underwood’s game that will turn Michigan’s fate.
+This is a lot of pressure to put on a freshman starting QB.
+But Michigan fans have become used to a level of winning that requires Underwood to quickly improve his game.
+And maybe keep that smile for a later time in games where his team is losing.

 ADVERTISEMENT